fvaleri/strimzi-debugging/sessions/008/README.md

 # Transactions and how to rollback

-Kafka provides at-least-once semantics by default and duplicates can arise due to either producer retries or consumer restarts after failure.
+Kafka provides at-least-once semantics by default, so duplicates can arise because of producer retries or consumer restarts after failure.
 The idempotent producer configuration (now default) solves the duplicates problem by creating a producer session identified by a producer id (PID) and an epoch.
 A sequence number is assigned when the record batch is first added to a produce request and it is never changed, even if the batch is resent.
 That way, the broker hosting the partition leader can identify and filter out duplicates.

 Unfortunately, the idempotent producer does not guarantee atomicity when you need to write to multiple partitions as a single unit of work.
-This is usually the case of read-process-write applications, where the exactly-once semantics (EOS) allows atomic writes to multiple partitions.
+This is usually the case for read-process-write applications, where the exactly-once semantics (EOS) allow atomic writes to multiple partitions.
-The EOS in only supported inside a single Kafka cluster, excluding any external system (see the Outbox pattern and Spring TM for this use case).
+The EOS is only supported inside a single Kafka cluster, excluding any external system.

+> Where EOS is required for atomic writes to multiple partitions, the Outbox pattern and Spring Transaction Manager (TM) can be used.

 ![](images/trans.png)

-Each producer instance must have its own static and unique `transactional.id` (TID), which is mapped to a producer id (PID) and epoch (zombie fencing).
+Each producer instance must have its own static and unique `transactional.id` (TID), which is mapped to a producer id (PID) and epoch (to implement zombie fencing).
 Consumers with `isolation.level=read_committed` only get committed messages, ignoring ongoing and aborted transactions.

 A given producer can have at most one ongoing transaction (ordering guarantee).